Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Build Your New Asset Bundle

-First let's make sure your build settings are correct:
+First let's make sure your build settings are correct.

 ### Build Settings